zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.md

 The Instruction Manual for ICT&SS Management supports agencies to deliver fit-for-purpose, secure, and cost-effective solutions/services through:
 -	Ensuring good governance of ICT&SS and balancing the need for standardisation with affording flexibility for customisation.
 -	Providing guidance on the use of technology and best-in-class practices while ensuring tiered risk mitigation, for the Government to be “digital-to-the-core”.
--	Enabling the acquisition, fusion, access, distribution, exploitation, and protection of data across Agencies to achieve a government that is “data-driven to the core”.
+-	Enabling the acquisition, fusion, access, distribution, exploitation, and protection of data across agencies to achieve a government that is “data-driven to the core”.

 ### Scope